 Sulabh Museum of Toilets is located in one corner of Delhi in Dwarka on Palam Dabri road.
 You can locate it on Google maps, but when you reach there and ask for directions ask for Sulabh office and not the museum.
 Most people know this complex as office and not a museum.
 Outside the gate, very obviously is a Sulabh Shauchalaya or a public toilet, but to discover what is behind it as you have to enter the office gate.
 At the reception, one of the curators will welcome you and take you to the museum in the complex.

-There are interesting pieces where the height of laziness is depicted through toilets used by rich and famous.
+They have interesting pieces where the height of laziness is depicted through toilets used by rich and famous.
 There are practices like human mobile toilets which make you wonder if they were really so.
 There are stories of phrases that came out of disposal practices.
-There is a lot of trivia scattered throughout the jam-packed hall.
-You can have a look at some of the futuristic toilets as well, some for your adventure trips and some that you can carry along.
+A lot of trivia scattered throughout the jam-packed hall.
+You can have a look at some of the futuristic toilets as well, some are for your adventure trips and some that you can carry along.
 And some that are biodegradable so you can use and throw.

 Outside the hall, there are demo toilets that have been developed by Sulabh.
 The curator will very meticulously explain you the operation of each toilet and where and why that is used.
 For example, there is small spiral open air toilet without a door, which gives the user a feeling of being in the open while hidden from all sides.
 There are toilets for areas where there are no laid sewage pipelines and hence the waste needs to be disposed or decomposed where it originates.
 When you listen you would wonder why this should not be done everywhere.
 There are pits that are made using the local material and can support a small family for years together.
 The cheapest toilet made with old gunny bags supported by Bamboo’s costs less than what we urban people can spend on a single dinner.